K-PaaS/cp-guide-eng/install-guide/container-platform-portal/cp-portal-deployment-service-guide-v1.2.md

 <br>

 ### <div id='5.2'>5.2.
 Container Platform Portal Service Lookup Settings
-This setting is to enable the container platform portal service to be inquired and applied from the PaaS-TA portal.
+This setting is to enable the container platform portal service to be inquired and applied from the K-PaaS portal.

-##### Access to the PaaS-TA Operator Portal.
+##### Access to the K-PaaS Operator Portal.
 ![image 007]